Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Monocytosis - an increase in the number of monocytes in the blood more than 0.8 × 10 9 / l - accompanies a number of diseases.
-Monocytes are elevated in tuberculosis; the appearance of monocytosis is considered a proof of the active spread of the tuberculosis process.
+Monocytosis - an increase in the number of monocytes in the blood of more than 0.8×10 9 /l - accompanies a number of diseases.
+Monocytes are elevated in tuberculosis; the occurrence of monocytosis is considered evidence of the active spread of the tuberculosis process.
 An important indicator is the ratio of the absolute number of monocytes to lymphocytes, which is normally 0.3-1.0.
-This ratio is more than 1 in the active phase of the disease and decreases with recovery, which is used to assess the course of tuberculosis.
+This ratio is more than 1 in the active phase of the disease and decreases during recovery, which is used to assess the course of tuberculosis.

 Diseases and conditions in which monocytosis is possible